agdavid/algolia-alexa-pokedex/instructions/alexa-console.md

 3. From the **Alexa Skills Console** select the **Create Skill** button near the top-right of the list of your Alexa Skills.

-4. Give your new skill a **Name**, such as "Pokemon Lookup" This is the name that will be shown in the Alexa Skills Store, and the name your users will refer to.
-Also change the locale if so desired.
+4. Give your new skill a **Name**, such as "Pokemon Lookup" This is the name that your users will refer to.

 5. Keep the **Custom** model selected, keep the **Provision your own** hosting method selected, and select the **Create Skill** button at the top right.